8 Major Money Moves You Need to Make Before Saying “I Do”

-Here are some posts to help you plan a beautiful wedding on a budget:
+These posts can help you plan a beautiful wedding on a budget:

 6. Start Making Snowflakes

 If you’ve gotten this far, you’re serious about starting your marriage on the right financial foot.
-And paying back debt is probably one of your goals.
+And paying off credit card debt is probably one of your goals.